On the complexity of unique quantum witnesses and quantum approximate counting: Quantum approximate counting versus Quantum approximate counting versus QMA

 The previous paragraph can be extended to extensive energy scales under the quantum PCP conjecture.

-\begin{conjecture}[Quantum PCP conjecture, \cite{AAV13}] There are constants $c<d$ such that deciding if the ground energy of a general $n$-qubit local Hamiltonian $H$ is (yes case) $\leq cn$ or (no case) $\geq dn$ is $\QMA$-complete. \end{conjecture}
+\begin{conjecture}[Quantum PCP conjecture, \cite{AAV13}] There are constants $c<d$ such that deciding if the ground energy of a general $n$-qubit local Hamiltonian $H$ is (yes case) $\leq c\|H\|$ or (no case) $\geq d\|H\|$ is $\QMA$-complete. \end{conjecture}

 Let $H$ be a ``yes'' case local Hamiltonian witnessing the $\QMA$-hardness as in the quantum PCP conjecture.
-We now show that $H$ violates ETH and robustly so against adversarial extensive perturbations, assuming $\UQMA \neq \QMA$.
+We can now argue that $H$ violates ETH and robustly so against adversarial extensive perturbations, assuming $\UQMA$ and $\QMA$ are not equivalent.
 First, we have the following claim:

 \begin{claim}[ETH Hamiltonians in $\UQMA$] Fix constants $a < b$.
-Let $H$ be a local Hamiltonian whose ground energy is either $\leq a n$ or $\geq b n$.
-Furthermore, in the ``yes'' case, it is promised that $H$ satisfies ETH (as formalized in \Cref{as:good_energy}) for an energy value $e_0 < an$.
-Then there is a $\UQMA$ protocol that decides if the ground energy is $\leq a n$ or $\geq b n$. \end{claim}
+Let $H$ be a local Hamiltonian whose ground energy is either $\leq a \|H\|$ or $\geq b \|H\|$.
+Furthermore, in the ``yes'' case, it is promised that $H$ satisfies ETH (as formalized in \Cref{as:good_energy}) for an energy value $e_0 < a\|H\|$.
+Then there is a $\UQMA$ protocol that decides if the ground energy is $\leq a \|H\|$ or $\geq b \|H\|$. \end{claim}

 \begin{proof} Take the verifier to be \Cref{alg:epr_test}.
 The fact that this algorithm corresponds to a $\UQMA$ verifier follows directly from \Cref{thm:alg_correctness}. \end{proof}